 Ellen laughs, "Not hardly.
 You won the family lottery and do what interests you.
 Don't sound like it hurts anyone."

 Gerard smiles, "No, in that regard, I am harmless.
-My personal needs are simple, I enjoy our New Orleans cuisine, not a gourmet, I enjoy wine or brandy, splurge on harder stuff occasionally.
+My personal needs are simple, I enjoy our New Orleans cuisine, not a gourmet, I like wine or brandy, splurge on harder stuff occasionally.
 Don't eat lunch, have lots of dinner options in the vicinity if I want to get out, the rest of the time I have soup or a sandwich in the evening."

 Katya, "You should come for dinner, Friday.
 Ellen is good chef, she will make something."